 The technical assistance provided by GPTEC will focus on establishing and monitoring baseline data relevant to their grant and focus area as well as the establishment/refinement of local data collection plans, both in line with the national evaluation plan for these grants.
 GPTEC will also be available to provide other technical assistance to funded tribes and programs as necessary/requested.

-GPTEC has finalized the reporting tools for Great Plains Area SASPP and DVPP grantees and awardees to use to support annual reporting requirements.
+GPTEC has finalized updates to the reporting tools for Great Plains Area SASPP and DVPP grantees and awardees to use to support annual reporting requirements for FY2019-2020.
 These tools are designed based upon specific Purpose Area-specific questions and the online reporting tool utilized by IHS Division of Behavioral Health to compile data being collected by grantees and awardees on an ongoing basis, with several advantages:

 - Entering data on a monthly basis, with totals automatically calculated for reporting;